 After reinstalling the blade, check blade timing by moving blades through one (1) complete revolution.
 Make sure blade tips pass clear of each other.
-If timing is incorrect, refer to Mower Deck Gearbox Replacement in this section.
+If timing is incorrect, contact your Walker Dealer.

 PTO Shear Pin

 The PTO drive shaft connection to the deck gearbox has a shear pin to provide shock load protection to the mower deck drive.
 This system provides primary shock protection in case of blade impact and will normally shear before the individual shear bolts on the blade hub.